adobe-rnd/helix-mixer/README.md

 - Missing backends automatically fallback to `{ref}--{site}--{org}.aem.live`
 - All requests are proxied with cache disabled (`cacheEverything: false`)

+### DNS Lookup (Custom Domains)
+- Cloudflare: uses Node’s `dns` API (`nodejs_compat`) for CNAME resolution.
+- Fastly: uses DNS-over-HTTPS (RFC 8484) with GET to `/dns-query?dns=...` for better cacheability.
+Requests use a dynamic backend to `dns.google`; if unavailable, code falls back to the `gateway` backend set up by helix‑deploy.

 ## Development

 ### Prerequisites
 - Node.js 18+
 - npm or equivalent package manager
-- Wrangler CLI for Cloudflare Workers
+- Wrangler CLI for Cloudflare Workers (optional, for local dev)
+- helix-deploy (installed via devDependencies) for universal build/deploy

 ### Setup
 ```bash